David Woo

+David Woo is an American economist and an investment strategist with a focus on the intersections between economics, politics, geopolitics and financial markets.
+Bloomberg calls him as one of the most outspoken voices on Wall Street.
+In 2026, he co-authored a novel, Merry-Go-Round Broke Down: A Novel of Guilt, Greed & Globalization, with his wife, which became a USA Today bestseller.

 Early life and education

 Woo was born in Pittsburgh, Pennsylvania to Chinese parents who had fled mainland China to Taiwan, where he was raised.
 He attended the Northfield Mount Hermon School in Massachusetts.

 Woo received a B.S. in mathematics from Tufts University in 1990 and a Ph.D. in economics from Columbia University in 1996.

 Career

 Woo began his career as an economist at the International Monetary Fund in 1996, where he researched the causes of financial crises and their remedies.
 He also worked on the IMF programs for South Korea (1997) and Russia (1998).

 In 2000, he joined Citigroup in London as head of local markets strategy for Central and Eastern Europe, the Middle East, and Africa.
 From 2004 to 2010, Woo was the head of global foreign exchange strategy at Barclays Capital in London.

 In 2010, Woo joined Bank of America Merrill Lynch in New York as the Head of Global Rates and Foreign Exchange Research.
 A year later, he also took over Emerging Markets Fixed Income & Economics Research.
 In this role, he led a group of 50 analysts responsible for the bank’s forecasts for global bond yields and exchange rates for over 100 countries.
 Woo was a member of the bank’s Research Executive Management Committee.

 In 2021, Woo left Bank of America to launch David Woo Unbound, a global macro advisory, and the David Woo Unbound YouTube channel to share his insights on key developments in economics, politics, geopolitics, and technology.

 Woo is a lecturer at Reichman University in Israel.
 He teaches investment strategy in the MA program in financial economics and serves on the board of the program.